bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 (Thank  you @pczarn who implemented a good performance improvement for insertions!)

-On the way, there has been contributions that have not yet been merged (there might be some awesome features to come).
-There has also been other proposals where we decided they are not in scope for indexmap: a hash table that is similar but that preserves insertion order acorss removal.
+On the way, there have been contributions that have not yet been merged (there might be some awesome features to come).
+There have also been other proposals where we decided they are not in scope for indexmap: a hash table that is similar but that preserves insertion order acorss removal.
 It's a useful project, but it will not be this one.
 I have encouraged a fork or restart to